-The department offers Middle Grades programs with teaching fields for grades 4-8, with two concentrations selected from language arts, mathematics, science or social studies.
-The department also offers Secondary Education programs with teaching fields for grades 7-12 in English, mathematics, biology, chemistry, physics, earth and space science, history, or political science.
+The department offers a program in middle grades education (grades 4-8), in two concentrations selected from language arts, mathematics, science, or social studies.
+Secondary education programs (grades 6-12) are offered in English, mathematics, biology, chemistry, physics, earth science, history, or political science.
 The programs promote professional development through a variety of experiences, including reflection/self-evaluation.
-Emphasis in the M.Ed. program is on refinement of instructional skills and the student's development as a master teacher.
+Emphasis in the M.Ed. program is on refinement of instructional skills and the advanced candidate's development as a master teacher.

-A track of the Middle Grades Education and Secondary Education master's programs is available for individuals already having content degrees and who now desire teacher certification.
-The emphasis for this track is on the development of pedagogical, management, and curriculum knowledge and skills needed to become effective teachers.
+A track of the Middle Grades Education and of the Secondary Education master's programs is available for individuals already having content degrees and who now desire teacher certification.
+The emphasis for this track is on the development of pedagogical, management, and curricular knowledge and skills needed to become effective teachers.

 The Ed.
 S. program emphasizes teacher leadership development and the application of action research skills in educational settings.
-At both levels students acquire the knowledge, skills and preparation for meeting the National Board for Professional Teaching standards.
+At both levels, students acquire the knowledge, skills, and preparation for meeting the National Board for Professional Teaching Standards.